Three Changes to Cost Recovery Under the Tax Cuts and Jobs Act

 In summary, there have been substantial changes to the Section 179 deduction, bonus depreciation, and luxury auto depreciation.
 The appropriate application of these various cost recovery methods will result in substantial reductions of a business’s taxable income.
 Do you know how your current year fixed asset additions will impact your tax liability?

-Lory H. Kelley Tax Partner, Tax Practice Area Leader, CPA
+Lory H. Kelley Managing Partner, Tax Partner, Tax Practice Area Leader, CPA

 Lory is a tax and business consulting partner with Bernard Robinson & Company.
 With over 19 years of experience in her field, Lory applies her knowledge and practical ideas to meet the needs of her clients from both a business and tax perspective.
 She has a broad range of industry expertise with concentrations in […]